pulumi/kubespy/README.md

 # If $GOBIN is not on your path, you'll need to install the library elsewhere.
 go install github.com/pulumi/kubespy
 ```

-Following either way, you can then simply run `kubespy`.

 ## Usage